Cleopatra V: Descent and marriage

-Because of the poor body of source material Cleopatra V is a very obscure member of the Ptolemaic dynasty.
-Only a few ascertained facts about her are known.
-Many aspects of her life are the subject of controversial theories.
+Because of the poor body of source material Cleopatra V is a very obscure member of the Ptolemaic dynasty, only a few ascertained facts about her are known and many aspects of her life are the subject to controversy.
 In all known ancient sources she is given the byname Tryphaena.
 She may have borne this name before accession to the throne when she assumed the traditional royal name Cleopatra.
 In some modern specialist literature Cleopatra Tryphaena, wife of Ptolemy XII, is referred to as Cleopatra VI.
-The historian of classical antiquity Werner Huß refers to her as Cleopatra VII Tryphaena.
+The historian Werner Huß refers to her as Cleopatra VII Tryphaena.

 The parentage of Cleopatra V is not recorded.
-She may have been a legitimate or illegitimate daughter of Ptolemy IX or the legitimate daughter of Ptolemy X. It is mentioned that in 88 BC, Ptolemy X Alexander fled Egypt with his wife Berenice III and his daughter.
-Cleopatra Tryphaena might be this unnamed daughter.
+She may have been a legitimate or illegitimate daughter of Ptolemy IX or the legitimate daughter of Ptolemy X. Porphyry mentions that Ptolemy X Alexander fled Egypt with his wife Berenice III and a daughter in 88 BC.
+Cleopatra Tryphaena might be this unspecified daughter.

 Cleopatra V is first mentioned in 79 BC in two papyri.
 One of these papyri dates from January 17, 79 BC.
 In that year she married Ptolemy XII, king of Egypt.
 They received divine worship as theoí Philopátores kai Philádelphoi (father-, brother- and sister-loving gods).
 Cleopatra’s Egyptian titles, found primarily at Edfu and Philae, include Daughter of Re, Female Ruler, and Mistress of Two Lands.